Environmental Initiatives

 Reusable delivery boxes

-The MEDIPAL Group uses collapsible plastic containers and tote boxes that can be reused multiple times for product transportation.
-The utilization of such reusable materials reduces waste volumes and contributes to greenhouse gas emissions reductions.
+The MEDIPAL Group uses collapsible plastic containers and tote boxes that can be reused multiple times for product transportation, thus reducing waste volumes and contributing to emissions reductions.

 Collapsible plastic containers